-- 1.1 The aims of the Devolved School Management Guidelines are to empower Headteachers/Nursery Managers to meet local needs and deliver the best possible outcomes for young learners, in line with the objectives of Curriculum for Excellence, GIRFEC and the Early Years Framework.
-Moreover, they are intended to ensure that existing best practice in relation to the operation of DSM Schemes becomes standard practice across Dumfries & Galloway, based on the core values of subsidiarity, openness, transparency, and local accountability.
+- 1.1 The aims of the Devolved School Management Guidelines are to empower headteachers to meet local needs and deliver the best possible outcomes for young learners, in line with the objectives of Curriculum for Excellence, GIRFEC and the Early Years Framework.
+Moreover, they are intended to ensure that existing best practice in relation to the operation of DSM Schemes becomes standard practice across Dumfries & Galloway, based on the core values of subsidiarity, openness, transparency and local accountability.

 - 1.2 The DSM Guidelines are based on nineteen principles that are grouped under the following four headings:

 - Subsidiarity and Empowerment;

 - Partnership Working;

-- Accountability and Responsibility; and
+- · Accountability and Responsibility; and

-- Local Flexibility.
+- Local Flexibility

 - 1.3 These principles reflect the National Improvement Framework aims of excellence through raising attainment and achieving equity.
-The principles also fully endorse those proposed in the Fair Funding consultation: - Support excellence and equity ensuring every child has the same opportunity to succeed; - Be fair placing the needs of all children and young people at the centre; - Be simple, transparent and predictable ensuring costs of delivering education can be easily understood and explained and that schools are able to manage and plan ahead with certainty; - Deliver value for money ensuring every penny spent is used effectively. - 1.4 The DSM Guidelines are also supported by a DSM Self-Evaluation toolkit which is intended to enable the Council and schools to assess the 'fitness of purpose' of the DSM scheme.
+The principle also fully endorse those proposed in the Fair Funding consultation: - Support excellence and equity ensuring every child has the same opportunity to succeed; - Be fair placing the needs of all children and young people at the centre; - Be simple, transparent and predictable ensuring costs of delivering education can be easily understood and explained and that schools are able to manage and plan ahead with certainty; - Deliver value for money ensuring every penny spent is used effectively. - 1.4 The DSM Guidelines are also supported by a DSM Self-Evaluation toolkit which is intended to enable the council and schools to assess the 'fitness of purpose' of the DSM scheme.
 Its use serves to raise awareness of the guidelines and of what is, in essence, a national framework.
-This toolkit allows Elected Members, Chief Executives, Directors, Headteachers/Nursery Managers, Teaching Staff and Parents the opportunity to evaluate the DSM scheme and related procedures.
+This toolkit allows elected members, chief executives, directors, headteachers, teaching staff and parents the opportunity to evaluate the DSM scheme and related procedures.